-Regenerative Orthopedic Injection Therapy with Stem Cells
+Regenerative Orthopedic Injection Therapy with Adipose Tissue Transfer

 Osteoarthritis (OA), or degenerative joint disease, affects over 30 million Americans.
 It is a progressive joint problem that leads to breakdown and loss of cartilage, formation of bone spurs and degenerative tearing of meniscus.
 These changes cause pain, stiffness and loss of joint function.
 There has been no way to reverse the degenerative changes of osteoarthritis – until now!

 Regenerative Orthopedics is a new field of medicine that enables a patient to harness and amplify their own body’s ability to heal itself using concentrated regenerative cells and growth factors.
 Adipose Tissue Transfer is at the center of regenerative orthopedics and its use has continued to expand and gain mainstream exposure over the past decade.
 Adipose — the medical term for fat tissue — contains large amounts of regenerative cells which can be collected easily using liposuction, making adipose tissue transfer a convenient and safe procedure using a person’s own cells, not cells collected from a donor.

 Many orthopedic conditions involve a failed healing response that leads to continued inflammation, pain and loss of function.
 This is especially true of osteoarthritis and tendonitis because cartilage and tendon tissue have extremely limited blood flow.
 Without sufficient blood flow, these tissues do not receive the proper nutrients, growth factors and cells required to mount a proper healing response, leading to long-term chronic pain and degeneration.

 Regenerative cellular therapy is a cutting-edge procedure that delivers concentrated cells and growth factors right to the point of injury and stimulates a powerful healing response capable of regenerating and repairing tissue.

 What are Regenerative Cells and How do they Work?